 https://madisonarealymesupportgroup.com/2016/12/21/how-zika-got-the-blame/, https://madisonarealymesupportgroup.com/2016/03/04/health-policy-recap/, https://madisonarealymesupportgroup.com/2016/03/08/fixation-on-zikapolio/

-So besides the unintended consequences of mutations and enhancement of other potential pathogens is the issue of ethics.
+So besides the unintended consequences of mutations and enhancement of other potential pathogens, and cancer in humans, is the issue of ethics.
 Here’s some telling quotes: https://madisonarealymesupportgroup.com/2015/12/28/frankinbugs/

 “It is essential that national regulatory authorities and international organizations get on top of this — really get on top of it,” says Kenneth Oye, a political scientist at the Massachusetts Institute of Technology and lead author of the Science commentary.
 “We need more action.”
 The US National Research Council has formed a panel to discuss gene drives, and other high-level discussions are starting to take place, but Oye is concerned that regulatory changes may happen only after a high-profile gene-drive release, in other words, after it’s too late.
 (For a five minute audio of reporter Kerri Smith investigating the meteoric rise of CRISPR click on the link above.